Jen on the Issues

 Labor & Contracting

 Collective Bargaining: I support Organized Labor.
 When a majority of employees chose to form or join a Union, I support that right to do so.
 Union employees have the right to collectively bargain in the public and private sector on issues outlined in the National Labor Relations Act and central to the employment relationship.
 I oppose "Right-to-Work" laws, which are an overt attempt to weaken Unions.
 I also believe employers should classify employees properly, only using 1099 Independent contractors are authorized by the law.
+I am proud that during my term, I have voted to increase salaries for our team by 15%, as well as offer new benefits and incentives to ensure we have a workforce that knows they are respected and valued.

 Prevailing Wage: I support Ohio’s Prevailing Wage laws because ensuring a livable wage for our Ohio workforce protects and support our children in public schools.
 A “race to the bottom” outcome does nothing to protect Ohio’s workforce.
 The race down harms the working class of Ohio, directly impacting the fabric of our economic, social, and educational well-being as a State.
 I believe a workforce should be compensated for their skill, with a livable wage for the community where the work is being done.
 Prevailing wage leads to more financially secure families and better prepared public school students.